hkirfan/PieStore/README.md

-# PieStore is a small demonstration of building a website using .NET Core MVC.
+# PieStore is a small demonstration of building a website using .NET 5 MVC.
 Through this project I explored .NET Core MVC framework concepts such as:
 1. Structure of .NET Core MVC web project,
 2. Configuring StartUp and running the application,